Ricochet-Exchange/ricochet-frontend/README.md

 - `store` - all data and global business logic placed here.
 Separate folder for each reducer
 - `utils` - common functions for project
 - `hooks` - common business logic, that can be reused between containers.
-- `hooks/formik` - form hooks, used to manage form states

 #### Configuring project